shipmunkdev/bobax/README.md

 `deactivate` to exit it from venv

-## `pip install -r requirement.txt`
+## `pip install -r requirements.txt`

 It will looks for the package in PyPI, resolves its dependencies, and installs everything in your current Python environment to ensure that requests will work.

 ## `pip freeze > requirements.txt`

-It records an environment's current package list into requirements. txt
+It records an environment's current package list into requirements.txt.
+If any new library is installed, make sure to run this command to store library version.

-## `pip install uvicorn`

-Runs `pip install uvicorn` if you do not have uvicorn already as it is required.

 ## `uvicorn main:app --reload`